sungeunbae/swc_vuw2015/sql-novice-world/07-join.md

-We can tell which records from `Country`, `City`, and `CountryLanguage` correspond with each otherbecause those tables contain [primary keys](reference.html#primary-key) and [foreign keys](reference.html#foreign-key).
+We can tell which records from `Country`, `City`, and `CountryLanguage` correspond with each other because those tables contain [primary keys](reference.html#primary-key) and [foreign keys](reference.html#foreign-key).
 A primary key is a value, or combination of values, that uniquely identifies each record in a table.
 A foreign key is a value (or combination of values) from one table